mad26/computer-vision/README.md

 Thank you :)

 The code is breaked into various tutorials
-1. opening and saving the images
+1. opening and saving images in opencv
 2. Grayscaling the images